Student Conduct

 The College will not intervene between students and searches authorized under law by any law enforcement agencies.

 The right to inspect College residence hall rooms and apartments without notice is reserved by the College for purposes of maintenance, cleaning, fire, personal safety and administering provisions of the license contract.
 The College will provide reasonable notice, when possible.
 Such entry by the College shall not be regarded as a search but is separately agreed to and authorized by the student through provisions in the Residential Life License Contract.
-Items that pose an imminent danger to health, safety, life, or property may be taken into temporary custody of residential life staff, NDSCS Police, or other emergency personnel.
+Items that pose an imminent danger to health, safety, life, or property may be taken into temporary custody by residential life staff, NDSCS Police, or other emergency personnel.

 2.8 Multiple Accountabilities